The Everlasting Covenant

 The true Sabbath rest consists in complete and continuous recognition of God as the Creator and Upholder of all things, the One in whom we live, and move, and have our being, our life and our righteousness.
 Keeping the Sabbath is not a duty to be discharged in order to obtain the favour of God, but the keeping of the faith by which righteousness is accounted to us.

-The Sabbath Not a Work
+The Sabbath not a Work

 There is no room for the objection that we ought not to keep the seventh- day Sabbath because we are not saved by works; for the Sabbath is not a work, it is a rest—God’s rest.
 “He that is entered into his rest, he also hath ceased from his own works, as God did from His.”
 Hebrews 4:10.